bitburner-official/bitburner-src/markdown/bitburner.darknet.getblockedram.md

 </td><td>

 _(Optional)_ Optional.
-Hostname of the server to check.
+Hostname/IP of the server to check.
 Defaults to the running script's server.

 </td></tr>